Find synonyms Find exact match

-The wound is irrigated, widely drained with Jackson-Pratt drains, and loosely closed in layers with interrupted absorbable sutures.
-Alternatively, when heavy contamination is present, the wound may be left open and packed with wet to dry dressings or a wound vac.
-(See "Negative pressure wound therapy".)
+The wound is irrigated, widely drained with Jackson-Pratt drains that are brought out through the bottom of the incision or through a separate dependent site, and loosely closed in layers with interrupted absorbable sutures.
+Alternatively, when heavy contamination is present, the wound may be left open and packed with wet to dry dressings or a wound vac (see "Negative pressure wound therapy").
 The authors do not routinely use a nasogastric tube.
 A feeding tube is only considered in patients presenting with significant malnutrition.

 Thoracic perforation — A thorough knowledge of the relationship of the esophagus to the adjacent vital structures is necessary when planning the surgical approach to a thoracic perforation (figure 1 and figure 10).
 The level of the perforation of the thoracic esophagus determines the surgical approach to controlling the leak and repairing the perforation.
 As an example, a mid-esophageal perforation is approached through a right thoracotomy at the sixth or seventh intercostal space while a distal esophageal perforation is approached through a left thoracotomy at the seventh or eighth intercostal space (figure 11).